How can something as easy as breathing exercises for anxiety and depression be helpful? Almost sounds too good to be true, right?

 Treat yourself as you would a friend or a beloved.
 Maybe even refer to yourself with a pet name, such as “Sweetheart” or an empowering image like “Rockstar”.
 Or even a silly or superhero name to add light heartedness.

 In any given situation you may need ‘extra’.
 Extra time, space, or comfort, for example.
 Trust that what you need is valid.
 Because it is.

-Familiarize yourself with the four areas that comprise the gift of being a highly sensitive person.
+Familiarize yourself with the four areas that comprise the gift of being an HSP.
 Honor and appreciate what you know to be true about yourself.
 Be open to and curious about what helps you be you- with all your splendor, wonderful quirks, and ways of being in the world.

 Doing so will help you to discover, affirm, and prioritize whatever your orchid needs to thrive.

-I’m Dr. Elayne Daniels, a psychotherapist, and I specialize in working with highly sensitive people.
+I’m Dr. Elayne Daniels, a psychologist in private practice.
+I specialize in working with highly sensitive people.
 To learn more about my work, visit HSP page.
 If you’re in the Canton, MA area and are interested in working with me, you can contact me here.